A single large egg laid by a hen contains 72 calories, as well as:

 More than 60 percent of calories in an egg come from dietary fat.
 About 35 percent come from protein.
 But when it comes to eggs, here’s the question many people debate: should I eat the yolk?

 To eat the yolk or not?

-Fat-phobic dieters usually chuck the yolks before they reach the frying pan, but what many egg-white-only eaters don’t realize is that about half the protein in an egg is found in the yolk.
+People wary of cholesterol and fat often chuck the yolks, but what many egg-white-only eaters don’t realize is that about half the protein in an egg is found in the yolk.

 There are other benefits of eating the yolk as well.

 Choline, though not a highly-touted nutrient in diet articles, plays an essential role in fetal brain development.
 Pregnant women need to eat the yolks to help prevent birth defects.
 Two whole eggs contain 250 milligrams of choline, about half the recommended daily value.

 Yolks also contain two other nutrients that pregnant women need, including B vitamins, crucial for fetal nervous system and spinal cord development.
 The other nutrient is iron.
 Though an egg has only 5 percent daily value of iron, the iron found in eggs is a healthy mix of both sources of iron — heme and non-heme.